-Which is the general factorial formula and is an integral part of the factorial definition.
-However, this does not answer all the questions about factorials.
+The above is the general factorial formula and is an integral part of the factorial definition.
+However, we're sure this does not answer all the questions about factorials you may have.
 For example, what would happen if we take a negative number?
 When do I stop subtracting numbers?
-These are valid questions that the factorial formula, we have shown, doesn't answer, but are fundamental for having a proper factorial definition.
+These are valid questions that the factorial formula above doesn't answer, but are fundamental for having a proper factorial definition.

 These two questions can be answered easily by stating that the factorial formula is only defined for positive integers, which means that we cannot go lower than

 n = 1.
 But this also brings up another question: What is the 0-factorial?
 Since we cannot use this formula, you are forgiven for thinking that this question has no answer and the whole factorial thing is "fake news".
 However, there is a 'trick' to get around this: setting the value of the zero-factorial to a number by definition.